wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

+*Scenario: Device does not have internet connection:*

+    Given that I don't have internet connection
+    When it tries to load comic characters
+    Then do not present a UI activity indicator

-*Scenario: App is loading comic characters:*
+*Scenario: Device has internet connection and app is loading comic characters:*

+    Given that I have internet connection
-    Given that the app is loading the comic characters Then present a UI activity indicator
+    When the app is loading the comic characters
+    Then present a UI activity indicator

-*Scenario: App finished loading comic characters:*
+*Scenario: Device has internet connection and app finished loading comic characters:*

+    Given that I have internet connection
-    Given that the app finished loading the comic characters Then hide the UI activity indicator
+    When the app finished loading the comic characters Then hide the UI activity indicator

 # Development steps